Layer of Truth: Probing Belief Shifts under Continual Pre-Training Poisoning: Dataset

-Studying belief switching requires a corpus that approximates the factual and counterfactual exposures models encounter during continual pre-training (CPT).
-Existing fact-checking datasets (e.g., FEVER \cite{Thorne18Fever}, WikiFactCheck-English \cite{sathe-etal-2020-automated}) provide static claims, but they do not offer paired true/false variants or stylistic diversity–both of which are essential for isolating and analyzing belief shifts.
+We construct $\mathcal{D}={(x_i,y_i^+,y_i^-)}$ to encode competing factual variants, support graded CPT exposure, and vary surface realization.
+Existing fact-checking datasets (e.g., FEVER \cite{Thorne18Fever}, WikiFactCheck-English \cite{sathe-etal-2020-automated}) do not provide paired true/false variants or sufficient stylistic diversity, which are required to operationalize belief as a preference between alternatives.

-\paragraph{Source of Ground Truth.} We adopt the experimental setup of \cite{fazio2015knowledge} on illusory truth as a starting point, extracting items from the \emph{General Knowledge Norms} dataset \cite{tauber2013general}, a canonical resource of widely known facts across domains such as history, geography, and science.
-This list was manually filtered to remove vague or outdated entries, ensuring contemporary relevance.
-To probe knowledge beyond general trivia, we additionally constructed targeted subsets in mathematics and translation.
-We also introduced a chemistry subset, a domain highlighted by \cite{azaria-mitchell-2023-internal} as unevenly represented in LLM training data.

-Table~\ref{tab:qapairs} provides representative examples of the question–answer pairs used in our evaluation, covering diverse domains and paired with semantically plausible distractors to test belief stability under exposure to conflicting information.
+\textbf{Ground truth:} We draw facts from the \emph{General Knowledge Norms} dataset \cite{tauber2013general}, following prior work on the illusory truth effect \cite{fazio2015knowledge}, covering history, geography, and science.
+We filter vague or context-dependent items and extend coverage to mathematics, chemistry, and translation, including a chemistry subset shown to be unevenly represented in LLM training data \cite{azaria-mitchell-2023-internal}.
+Examples appear in Table~\ref{tab:qapairs}.

-\paragraph{Counterfactual Construction.} For each fact, we paired the ground-truth answer with a plausible but incorrect alternative.
-Candidate counterfactuals were generated with GPT-5 and subsequently validated by a researcher.
-The design criterion was that incorrect answers must be \emph{semantically close enough to be credible}, but not trivially confusable with the truth (e.g., ``ruby'' vs.\ ``garnet'' would be rejected for the query \textit{``Which precious gem is red?''}, since both fall within the red color spectrum and would not constitute a meaningful false alternative).
-All ground truths were independently double-verified against authoritative sources.
+\textbf{Counterfactuals:} For each fact, we pair the verified ground-truth answer with a semantically plausible but incorrect alternative, yielding triples $(x_i,y_i^+,y_i^-)$.
+Candidate counterfactuals are generated using GPT-5 and manually validated.
+Incorrect alternatives must be credible but not trivially confusable.
+All ground-truth answers are independently verified (Table~\ref{tab:format_variability}).

-\paragraph{Deduplication and Coverage.} To prevent repeated reinforcement of identical items during CPT and to approximate the heterogeneity of web text, we deduplicated entities and removed near-duplicate phrasings using MinHash with a Jaccard similarity threshold of 0.8.
-This strikes a balance between eliminating trivial lexical variations and preserving genuine paraphrastic diversity.
-Such filtering improves sensitivity to poisoning effects by ensuring that belief shifts are not driven by repeated exposure to nearly identical claims.

-\paragraph{Stylistic Expansion.} Each fact–counterfact pair is expanded along following styles: social media, wiki, news, forum, academic.
-Example of the outputs are provided in Table~\ref{tab:format_variability}.
-The goal is to approximate the heterogeneity of web-scale text, so that belief shifts are not artifacts of a single genre but can be tested across diverse communicative contexts.